diegopacheco/fixing-monoliths-book/README.md

 </tr>
 </table>

+### About the co-author

+Sam Sgro TODO

+### About the Tech Reviwer

+Garen TODO

 ### About the repository

-Code samples here are manily in Java.
+Code samples here are mainly in Java.

 ### Disclaimer
-You wont find a whole complete application end-2-end here.
-The code samples are a way to examplain, patterns and anti-patterns in sense of design and architecture.
-There is no goal to have a fully functionally application or service whatsoever.
+You won't find a whole complete application end-2-end here.
+The code samples are a way to explain, patterns and anti-patterns in the sense of design and architecture.
+There is no goal to have a fully functional application or service whatsoever.